How to Buy, Use and Maintain Heat Pumps for Greater Heat Pump Efficiency. Comparison of the Major Types of Heat Pumps.

 To install dampers throughout your house will probably cost from $2000 to $3000, but you can of course spend much less by installing them only in ducts leading to rooms or zones where you don’t need as much heating or cooling.

-There is a major challenge in creating a zoned system, which is why you must hire a well-qualified contractor.
+There is a major challenge in creating a zoned system, so you must hire a well-qualified contractor.
 The HVAC duct system in a home has two or three branches.
 If a duct that feeds air to a single room is partially or completely closed by a damper, more air flows out of the other registers on that branch, so the same volume of air is blown into the house.
 Closing a damper only saves energy if the thermostat is in a location where it receives the extra heated and cooled air, keeping the temperature the same there when the damper is closed.

 For example, if the flow of cooled air to a second floor bedroom is shut off by a damper, the other second floor bedrooms will become cooler if the thermostat is on the first floor.
 If the thermostat is on the second floor hallway, the temperature will not change for the second floor, so less cold air will be delivered in the house and your costs will be reduced.
 A common way to zone a system is to put the first floor on one zone with a thermostat and the second floor on another zone with its own thermostat.
 You could, for example set the downstairs thermostat to receive much less heated or cooled air at night when nobody is normally there.